 Japanese circle lens – A visual trick for anime cosplayers

-Japanese style has been influencing the western world for the last decade or so, and even longer has it made its mark amongst mainstream haute couture fashion, prompting westerners to adopt trendy Japaenese styles for a sense of individuality.
-Gyaru is becoming one of the most notable.
-For everyone who caters to this style, circle lenses are one of the most noted essentials to complete the look.
-Circle lenses are designed to make the eye look larger and more wide awake; they can vary from the size of a normal contact lens to a whopping 16.0mm diameter, to achieve the anime eye effect - which is why they are frequently worn by dedicated anime cosplayers to better match the visual aesthetics of the characters whose costumes they are attired in.
+Japanese style has been influencing the western world for some time, and circle lenses are one of the most noted essentials to complete the look.
+Circle lenses are designed to make the eye look larger and more wide awake.
+They can vary from the size of a normal contact lens to a whopping 16.0mm diameter, to achieve the anime eye effect – which is why they are frequently worn by dedicated anime cosplayers to better match the visual aesthetics of the characters whose costumes they are attired in.
 In comparison to other lenses, some have a higher water content and with responsible use, can last from 6 to 9 months.

 I’ve worn coloured contact lenses before, and after seeing these lenses while in Harajuku in 2006, I’ve finally been able to try them out for myself.
 I received a few trial pairs, so I can let all you lovely people get an idea of how they look and feel.
 Also, be aware that you must soak these lenses for at least 8 hours before wearing them.
 Even if they are prescription lenses, it’s best to not wear them for longer than 10 hours.